dalers/hydra/doc/CONTRIBUTING.md

 * create an issue (for specific discussion)
 * email the repository owner (for preliminary discussion)

-It is often helpful to discuss your desired change even before starting to write code because others may have started development of a similar change, be able to suggest improvements or refinements based on their needs and or experience, or be willing to assist you in development.
+It can be helpful to discuss your desired change even before starting to write code because others may have started development of a similar change, be able to suggest improvements or refinements based on their needs and or experience, or be willing to assist you in development.